Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: Support undo/redo for moving drawings.
     Improved - Annotations: Render drawings under the magnifier source.
     Improved - Annotations: Support moving all number objects at once using the SHIFT key.
-    Improved - Annotations: Support using polyline and curve tools in the capture screen.
+    Improved - Annotations: Support the polyline and curve tools in the capture screen.
+    Improved - Annotations: Support the coordinate system in the capture screen.
+    Improved - Annotations: Support the test grid in the player screen.
+    Improved - Annotations: Added new options to trajectory objects.
+    Improved - Annotations: Added new options to the camera test grid.
-    Improved - Annotations: Added more display options to trajectories.
+    Improved - Annotations: Added new options to the coordinate system.
     Improved - Capture: Image aspect and rotation from camera are now saved in the capture KVA.
     Improved - Capture: Added milliseconds to file naming patterns.
-    Improved - Capture: Added new options to the camera test grid.
     Improved - Data export: Output to Microsoft Excel now uses Office Open XML (XLSX) instead of MS-XML format.
     Improved - Data export: Output to LibreOffice Calc is now fully conformant with ODF 1.2 standard.
     Improved - Data export: All time types are now exported as numbers, textual timecodes are expressed in seconds.